pitiboy/condition/README.md

 Here is my different version of if-else closure:
 - To apply a new governance component, called RenderContainer,
 - pass all conditional if-else React as components / DOM entries
-- add a new specific props entry, called condition, to the children act as logical operator
+- add a new specific props entry, called *`condition`*, to the children act as logical operator
 - let the governance component evaluate if the actual child needs to be rendered based on the *`condition`*

-It applies 1 'hack' compare to all other logical operator based described in above article, it inserts 2 additional <div> DOM element to the DOM.
+It applies 1 'hack' compare to all other logical operator based described in above article, it inserts 2 additional *`div`* DOM element to the DOM.
 - 1 element to the RenderContainer
 - +1 element to contain the appearing Children
-  This might sound, but serves as additional feature, to have embedded the children into a container, which might have some further actions, like animated appear/disappear mechanism.
+  This might sound overkill, but serves as additional feature, to have embedded the children into a container, which might have some further actions, like animated appear/disappear mechanism.
 This I found even a very strong feature :)

-### How to use
+### How to use?
-#### How to add to your project
+#### How to add to your project:

 currently there is no npm package exists, you need to download, and add manually to your local source folder, then import to your React App:
 ```js